OpenStickCommunity/gp2040ce-binary-tools/README.md

 ### Dumping the GP2040-CE board

-These tools require a dump of your GP2040-CE board, either the storage section or the whole board, depending on the context.
+Some of these tools require a dump of your GP2040-CE board, either the storage section or the whole board, depending on the context.
 The storage section of a GP2040-CE board is a reserved 8 KB starting at `0x101FE000`.
-To dump your board's storage:
+To dump your board's
+storage:

 ```
 % picotool save -r 101FE000 10200000 memory.bin